 Late and Missed Work.
 For late work, you will lose 10% of an assignment's value for each day it is late, up to a limit of one week.
 After that time, assignments may be turned in and evaluated for correctness, but a score of zero will be assigned.
-If you miss a lab for a university-approved reason (illness, university athletics, etc.), arrange a makeup lab with your TA.
+If you miss a lab for a university-approved reason

+(illness, university athletics, etc.), arrange a makeup lab with your TA.
 Missing more than 3 labs will result in a final grade of F for the course.
 No make-up exams will be given unless arrangements are made in advance.
 Your lowest score for each category (classroom activities for a day, homework, and laboratory exercises, but not exams) will be dropped, no questions asked.

 Grade Disputes.
 You may dispute your grades on classroom activities, homework, labs, etc. up until the corresponding midterm exam, but not afterwards.
-For example, grades received on activities covering chapters 1-5 may be disputed up through the exam on the evening of 16 September, but not afterwards.
+For example, grades received on activities covering chapters 1-5 may be disputed up through the exam on the evening of 27 September, but not afterwards.
 This will facilitate your learning and not getting too far behind on material, while expediting the delivery of accurate grades.

 Final Project.
-Choose an astronomy topic that we have talked about (or alluded to) during the semester and research its controversial past or unresolved future.
+Choose an astronomy topic that we have talked about during the semester and research its controversial past or unresolved future.
 Email me with your proposed idea.
 Use 3 references that do not include the textbook to develop the idea.
 Then create a 3-4 minute video (or write a 5 page report, double spaced, including figures and references) that describes the issue, how it developed, and how the scientific process contributed/will contribute to its resolution.
+Final projects may be turned in at any time during the semester, but must be uploaded to Blackboard no later than 5pm Friday before Thanksgiving Break.